kshitijdshah99/Pippy_Activity/Weekly Blogs/Week 1.md

 Once model and architecture were short listed based on their performance metrics I started finalising the workflow for the AI part of this project.

 #### Communication with my peers
+This was one of the most intresting part of community bonding period.
+I discussed with my mates working on their AI based projects for GSoC and DMP at Sugarlabs.
+They brought a lots of LLM knowledge on board.
+For chatbot related projects fine-tuning prooved quite good.
+Music-blocks a part of sugarlabs had many AI projects.
+Many of them used LLama3 model because of it's testing parameters reaching level upto that of openAI's GPT4.
+Llama3 was recently released in the open-source market.

 # Week 1